-Parameter Description Override UAC Side Authentication If enabled, the authentication credentials are overwritten with information specified in the fields described below: • Realm • User Name • Password These fields accept string values (written between quotation marks) and variables (prefixed by the '\$' character).
+Parameter Description Override UAC Side Authentication If enabled, the authentication credentials are overwritten with information specified in the fields described below: Realm User Name Password These fields accept string values (written between quotation marks) and variables (prefixed by the '\$' character).
 Digest Preferred QOP: Specifies the quality of protection level to use when the server offers multiple choices.
-Available choices are: Note: The auth-int setting may lead to possible problems when traversing Network Address Translators (NATs), Back-to-Back UAs (B2BUAs) and Application Level Gateways (ALGs), any of which may modify the body to permit the SIP request to traverse some form of network boundary.
+Available choices are: auth(entication) auth(entication)-int(egrity) global (default) When the Global option is selected, the value from the Global Settings > Library Settings and Outputs > VoIP > SIP page is used.
+Note: The auth-int setting may lead to possible problems when traversing Network Address Translators (NATs), Back-to-Back UAs (B2BUAs) and Application Level Gateways (ALGs), any of which may modify the body to permit the SIP request to traverse some form of network boundary.
 In this case, the NAT/B2BUA/ALG must also act as an endpoint and police and possibly modify the authentication header.